muscbridge/DKE/README.md

 ## Downloading DKE
 DKE is written primarily in MATLAB.
 It can be run either from executables or from source code.
-An advantage of running DKE from executables is that it can be run under the free MATLAB Compiler Runtime 2012a (MCR), whereas MATLAB is needed for running DKE from source code.
+An advantage of running DKE from executables is that it can be run under the free MATLAB Compiler Runtime (MCR) R2012a (or R2013b for OS X), whereas MATLAB is needed for running DKE from source code.
 An advantage of running DKE from source code is that you can modify your copy of the source code to suit your own purposes.

 ### Executables
 The DKE executables for 32- and 64-bit Windows, 64-bit Linux, and 64-bit macOS